hbctraining/Intro-to-R-with-DGE/lessons/17_Ensembl_biomart.md

 2. **Select the type and content of input/query.** Your query can be genomic region(s), specific gene(s), known variant(s), etc.
 3. **Choose the attributes/content to output.** Depending on your query, this can be almost any related genomic information.

+If you are interested in exploring how to use the web interface, Ensembl has a [video tutorial](http://www.ensembl.org/Multi/Help/Movie?db=core;id=189) that goes over the various aspects.

-The functions within the R package require these 3 pieces of information as well, as we will see below.
+In this section we will focus on the R package to mine genomic information from Ensembl.
+Please note that the functions within the R package require the 3 pieces of information listed above, as well.

 ### biomaRt R package